PostgresGUI/website/notes/privacy-policy.md

 - Deleting a connection removes it from local storage

 **Removing Passwords**
-- Deleting a connection profile also removes associated passwords from macOS Keychain
+- If you chose to save passwords in the Keychain, deleting a connection profile also removes associated passwords from macOS Keychain
 - You can also manage stored passwords through macOS System Preferences > Passwords
+- If you did not save passwords in the Keychain, no password data is retained

 **Uninstalling the App**
 - Uninstalling PostgresGUI removes the application and its local data
-- You may need to manually remove Keychain entries through System Preferences if desired
+- If you saved passwords in the Keychain, you may need to manually remove Keychain entries through System Preferences if desired
 - No data remains on our servers because no data was ever sent to us

 ## Children's Privacy